-Asus Vivobook Go 14 Review: A rare balancing act
+Asus Vivobook Go 14 Review: A balancing act?

 Performance

 The ASUS Vivobook Go 14 (E1404) is a mid-budget laptop that aims to appeal to a wide variety of audiences.
 The pricing starts at Rs 42,990.
 It has an AMD Ryzen 7000 Series Mobile Processor, LPDDR5 memory, and up to 512 GB of SSD storage.
 We tested the laptop for a couple of weeks and the performance was more than sufficient.
 Most of the usage involved opening multiple browsers with multiple tabs open at all times.
 ASUS Vivobook Go 14 (E1404) offers solid performance.
 The laptop is powered by the latest AMD Ryzen 7020 family of processors, the laptop is available in two variants - Ryzen 5 7520U and Ryzen 3 7320U.
 The laptop also features AMD Radeon graphics, which are suitable for casual gaming and photo/video editing.
 Daily workflows are smooth on the laptop.
 However, there are a few software glitches that ASUS needs to iron out.
 I often got locked out of the system after it went to sleep.
 I fixed it by opening the task manager.
 Apart from this, the Vivobook Go 14 (E1404) is a good performer for daily tasks.
-In terms of gaming, you can run light titles with ease.
+In terms of gaming, you can run light titles with ease but extended gaming can lead to overheating resulting in a drop in battery and overall performance.

 Design